abderrazakiazzi/OpencvProjects/README.md

 # OpencvProjects

-in this project, i will add many application based on the libaray  opencv 2.4.13 version.
+in this project, i will add many application based on the library  opencv 2.4.13 version.